 Throughout my treatment I continued to exercise, and I don’t think it’s a coincidence that I not only had such a remarkable response to treatment but also did not suffer from fatigue.

-My experience inspired me to help others going through cancer treatment to continue to exercise so they could hopefully experience the same, and in 2021 I qualified as a Level 4 Cancer and Exercise Rehabilitation Specialist.
+My experience inspired me to help others going through cancer treatment to continue to exercise so they could hopefully experience the same.
+In 2021 I qualified as a Level 4 Cancer and Exercise Rehabilitation Specialist.

 I wouldn’t be alive today without fundraising and research